JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

 # I am not here to teach you docker
-###### But rather to help you teach yourself

 ---

+# Why am I here?
+ 1. Express the importance of self directed learning
+ 2. Give you tools and stratagies to aid you in solving your own learning experience problems
+ 3. Give you a taste of what indepenent study is like, and how to optimise it.

+---

+# What does education start with?
+ - Goals
+ - Destinations
+ - Projects
+ - Metrics
+ - Understanding yourself!

+---
+# Research
-Research is a powerful tool, it enables us to see if others have paved a road for our own understanding.
+a powerful tool, it enables us to see if others have paved a road for our own understanding.
 We all build upon shoulders of giants.

 This stage of learning is focused around the following: